solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 ### Task 2: Create a notification table in Azure Storage
 One of the things we would like to avoid is sending repeated notifications to the workforce in the field.
 Notifications should only be sent once every 24 hour period per device.
 To keep track of when a notification was last sent for a device, we will use a table in a Storage Account.

-1. In the [Azure Portal](https://portal.azure.com), select **Resource groups** from the left-hand menu, then click on the **Fabrikam_Oil** link from the listing.
+1. In the [Azure Portal](https://portal.azure.com), select **Resource groups** from the left-hand menu, then select the **Fabrikam_Oil** link from the listing.
-2. Click on the link for the storage account that was created in Task 1.
+2. Select the link for the storage account that was created in Task 1.

    ![Select the Storage Account](../Media/select-function-storage-account.png)